ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 Here, you can see the specific values for:

 - Crop-specific soil water extraction limit (*Lower Limit*; LL).
 You may also know this variable under the terms *Crop Lower Limit*.
-Below this value, the crop cannot extract water (even though some water is still physically present in the soil profile).
+Below the indicated values, the crop cannot extract water (even though some water is still physically present in the soil profile).
 Please note that this is different from *Lower Limit 15* (LL15), also known as *Wilting Point*, which indicates the soil water content at 15 bar suction (which is exclusively soil-specific, but not crop-specific).
 - Water Extraction Coefficient (KL).
 The KL factor specifies the maximum fraction of available water (above LL15) that a plant’s roots can extract from a soil layer per day under non-limiting conditions.
-It reflects both root and soil properties (e.g., root density and soil hydraulic conductivity, etc.).
+It reflects both root and soil properties (e.g., root density, soil hydraulic conductivity, etc.).
 - Root Exploration Factor (XF).
 The XF factor limits root penetration in a soil layer, describing the fraction of the layer accessible to roots.
-At XF==1, roots can fully explore the layer, while at XF==0, roots cannot grow into that layer.
+When XF equals 1, roots can fully explore the layer, whereas when XF equals 0, root growth into that layer is entirely restricted.
 Values in between reflect partial restriction (e.g., due to physical or chemical constraints).

-Please note that the general soil physical properties can be seen and modified under the parent *node* ``Physical``.
+Please note that the general soil physical properties (such as LL15) can be seen and modified under the parent *node* ``Physical``.
 Since we introduced mungbean into this simulation, we have to generate a similar ``MungbeanSoil`` *node*.
 For this, let us copy ``SorghumSoil`` and rename the copy to ``MungbeanSoil``.
 Values of crop-soil interactions are usually experimentally determined and should not be specified out of thin air.
-However, as we are only aiming here at demonstrating the technical handling of APSIM, we only introduce some examplary and arbitrary changes to these parameter values for the sake of illustration.
+However, as we are aiming here at demonstrating the technical handling of APSIM, we only introduce some examplary and arbitrary changes to these parameter values for the sake of illustration.
 Here, we assume that mungbean would be characterised by higher LL values, since mungbean has a shallower root system than sorghum's deep, fibrous roots.
 We also assume that KL values for mungbean are lower than for sorghum, meaning that the extraction rate of mungbean roots is lower.
 Please manually update the *LL* and *KL* values in ``MungbeanSoil`` to the following: